 As a racial justice activist, NBA great Bill Russell was a legend off the court

-Bill Russell was more than just a basketball superstar and world-class athlete.
+Bill Russell, who has died at the age of 88, was more than just a basketball superstar and world-class athlete.
 As a dedicated human rights activist, Russell fought against racial inequality both in and out of professional sports.

 In February 2011, Barack Obama presented Russell with the Presidential Medal of Freedom in the East Room of the White House.
 He told those in attendance about Russell's record 11 NBA titles, more than any player in history.
 All of the championships were playing for the Boston Celtics.